Northampton Film Festival 2019: Coming of Age was a pilot film festival from social enterprise film company Screen Northants. Now we’re planning 2020!

-We decided to run the festival because we were sick of all the undeserved negativity around Northampton and wanted to help its young people – and other residents – to make films, showcase their work and discover new things about Northampton and the county.
+We decided to run the festival in 2019 because we were sick of all the undeserved negativity around Northampton and wanted to help its young people – and other residents – to make films, showcase their work and discover new things about Northampton and the county.

 We put a committee of local 16-25yrs in charge of coming up with the festival’s theme and format.
 They chose the theme of Coming of Age – they wanted their voices to be heard and they wanted opportunities to develop their careers.
 It’s also very timely to be asking if Northampton can ‘come of age’ as a film hub.

 We provided free support and events to help people meet other filmmakers, learn production skills and make films, it was free to enter and if you had a film with a connection to Northampton or Northamptonshire it was almost guaranteed that you could enter it!

 The festival consisted of a 48 hour filmmaking challenge, a non-competitive screening of first films, competitions in categories of Northampton, Northamptonshire and Coming of Age, feature films with Q&As from the film’s makers, a conference for Northants filmmakers and much more.

 We had 4 judges: Writer Alan Moore, Director and Photographer Mitch Jenkins, Editor Colin Goudie and the Film Festival Doctor Rebekah Louisa Smith.
 Click here for more information.